etheleon/gojek_takehome/README.md

 ## Getting Started

-The µservice has already been setup on Google Cloud Platform, skip ahead to **Connecting to service** to try endpoints, else you can set up your own service by following the following installation guide.
+The µservice has already been setup on Google Cloud Platform, skip ahead to **Connecting to service** to try endpoints, else you can set up your own service following installation guide below.

 ### Installation Guide